 Dr. Fitzgerald received the Doctor of Musical Arts degree in Organ Performance from the Peabody Conservatory of Music, Baltimore, Maryland where he was awarded a full scholarship as a graduate teaching assistant in the Department of Music Theory.
 He earned the Master of Music degree in Organ Performance from the Peabody Conservatory and the Bachelor of Music degree in Sacred Music from Westminster Choir College, Princeton, New Jersey.

-A published composer, Dr. Fitzgerald has received commissions and his work has earned him favorable reviews in The Hymn, Choir and Organ, Pastoral Music, and The American Organist.
-His Mass in Honor of Saint Bernadette, a setting for organ and congregation of the ICEL ©2011 translation of the mass, is available on the Corpus Christi Watershed website (www.ccwatershed.org/Mass/).
-His Mass in Honor of Saint Cecilia, also a setting of the mass for congregation, choir, and organ, was recently released from International Liturgy Publications (ILP).
+Dr. Fitzgerald is a house composer at Wayne Leupold Editions where his three symphonies for solo organ are currently undergoing the editing process and will be released soon.
+He has received commissions and his work has earned him favorable reviews in The Hymn, Choir and Organ, Pastoral Music, and The American Organist.
+His Mass in Honor of Saint Bernadette, a setting for organ and congregation of the ICEL ©2011 translation of the Mass, is available on the Corpus Christi Watershed website (www.ccwatershed.org/Mass/).
+His Mass in Honor of Saint Cecilia, also a setting of the Mass for congregation, choir, and organ, was recently released from International Liturgy Publications (ILP).
+Dr. Fitzgerald also has choral pieces available through GIA Publications, Inc.